Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

     * one labelled "media"

 A turbidostat ("turbidity-static") tries to keep the biomass constant over time.
-This is usually accomplished by taking frequent measurements (every 15 seconds), and performing a set media / waste pump cycle if the selected `biomass signal` exceeds the `target biomass`.
+It reacts to fresh updates from the selected `biomass signal`, and performs a set media / waste pump cycle if the value exceeds the `target biomass`.
 The amount exchanged each time is the `exchange volume` parameter (mL).
 For very fast growing cultures, we recommend an `exchange volume` between 1.0 mL and 2.0 mL.

 This automation will always move the full `exchange volume`, even if it's not enough for the measured biomass to drop below the `target biomass`.
-If that happens, the automation will trigger again after the next check.
+If that happens, the automation can trigger again after another fresh biomass update.
+After each exchange, Turbidostat waits briefly before reacting again so post-dilution readings have time to settle.

 The current turbidostat fields in the UI are: